segmentstream-com/segmentstream-com.github.io/_docs/ecommerce/cart.md

 ## <a name="introduction"></a>Introduction
 ------

+The cart page typically displays the items in a shopper’s cart.

-The following properties must be declared and filled on the cart page of the online store: `page`, `website`, `user`, `cart`, `version`
+The following properties must be declared and filled on the cart page of the online store: `page`, `website`, `user`, `cart`, `version`.

 ## <a name="required-variables"></a>Required variables
 ------

 ### <a name="page"></a>page

-You need to declare and fill in only 2 variables in the `digitalData.page` object.
-All other variables will be automatically filled by the SegmentStream library.
+You need to define only one variable inside the `digitalData.page` object.
+All other variables are either optional or will be automatically filled by the SegmentStream library.

 [More about the **page** object](/digitaldata/page)